RiadMohamed/FSA/README.md

 Next up:
 ---------
+* Migrate from Azure to GitHub using Zenhub plugin to apply agile methodology.
+  Sprint -> Milestone.
+User Story -> Issue.
+Feature -> Epic.
+Release -> Group of features done.
 * Use CI scripts for swift when merging into master for releases.
 * Use pipelines for CD.
 * Update my website to include this repo.

 Project Retrospection (so far):